dvberkel/docker-generator-reveal/README.md

 with [generator-reveal][], a [Yeoman][yeoman] generator, it makes creating rich HTML presentations very easy.

-This project aims to containerize the generator so that you are only depend on [docker][] for creating and running reveal.js presentations.
+This project aims to containerize the generator so that you only need to depend on [docker][] for creating and running reveal.js presentations.

 How to Use
 ----------